Abibubble/ms4-lead-shot-hazard/README.md

     * I saw that inside the `def __str__` of the `UserProfile` class in `profiles/models.py`, the `self` in `return self.user.username` was showing an `Instance of 'OneToOneField' has no 'username' member` error.
     * I realised I had previously named the variable `default_user` instead of `user`.
     * I ran migrations to update this, which fixed the bug.
+4. When I added the `has_audio` and `audio` fields to my products fixture, it wasn't taking effect on my live site.
+    * I checked that I'd run `python3 manage.py makemigrations`, `python3 manage.py migrate`, `python3 manage.py loaddata categories` and `python3 manage.py loaddata products` in GitPod.
+    * Everything was correct there, so I checked that I'd updated my `models.py` file to include the new fields.
+    * I then asked for advice on the [Code Institute](https://codeinstitute.net/) Slack channel, and [Simen Daehlin](https://github.com/Eventyret) suggested that I hadn't run the above commands in my Heroku CLI as well.
+    * I ran the commands in the Heroku CLI, which fixed this issue.
+5. Travis CI builds were failing with an output error of `django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty.`.
+    * I considered the context in which the error was occurring.
+    * I realised this error started happening once I'd deployed my site and moved my environment variables.
+    * I looked through the Travis CI documentation, and realised I could include a dummy SECRET_KEY in my travis.yml file.
+    * I included `SECRET_KEY="whatever" python manage.py test` in my travis.yml file, which fixed this issue.

 ### Known Bugs